wooorm/franc/readme.md

 Note that franc returns [ISO 639-3][iso6393] codes (three letter codes).
 **Not** ISO 639-1 or ISO 639-2.
 See also [GH-10][] and [GH-30][].

+If you need to convert between different flavors of ISO codes, take a look at the [langs](https://github.com/adlawson/nodejs-langs) package.

 ## Ports

 Franc has been ported to several other programming languages.